Best price from 52 shops

 This classic-looking skate shoe is highly recognizable for its seamless, singular piece upper made of lightweight canvas.
 Built to perform on the streets with a reliable skateboard, its organic covering is superbly breathable and provides a good flow of air around the foot.

 The material is sturdy enough as opposed to other variations available in the market.
 The Adiease’s upper is designed to last impact for a long period and prevents damages during flipping, grinding, and ollieing.
 It expands well and conforms to the shape of the foot.

 Skateboarding has been around since the early 1940s, but it was only three decades later that this street sport has gained popularity with the rise of the skateboarding culture in the US, particularly in the populated region of the West Coast.

 These pro skaters teamed up to be part of the Adidas Skateboarding group in the early 2000s.
-Under the Adidas Skateboarding, which is an offshoot of the Adidas Originals, skateboarders are provided with a rich line of skate shoes from standard to better performing ones.
+Under Adidas Skateboarding, which is an offshoot of the Adidas Originals, skateboarders are provided with a rich line of skate shoes from standard to better-performing ones.
 All designs were meant to give them the freedom to glide on their boards whether for training, sports, or pastime.

 - A one-piece breathable and lightweight canvas covers the entire foot while a faux leather wraps the heel region to resist immediate wear and synthetic leather makes up for the branding.

 - A light, flexible closed cell EVA foam cushioning was incorporated in the design structure to absorb shock in the sole area and prevent the foot from getting blisters.